 1. Avoid inflammatory foods

-Any diets support optimum liver function normally.
-Learning and adding these foods to a routine daily rotation will contribute to the better function of the liver.
+Any diets support optimum liver function typically.
+Learning and adding these foods to a routine daily rotation will contribute to the better part of the liver.

-Fatty liver diseases can develop into cirrhosis over time and with continuous damage, which leads to continuous scars and prevents regeneration of the liver.
+Fatty liver diseases can develop into cirrhosis over time and with continuous damage, which leads to constant scars and prevents regeneration of the liver.